 A dining bench is a great match with an extending dining table, as with a bench you can be a bit more flexible with your seating, even if it does become a slightly more snug!
 This is an ideal dining bench set option if you want the flexibility of a table extension but don’t have the space to store extra chairs when they are not in use.

 A great way to make your new dining bench set look right at home is to coordinate it with other furniture pieces in your space.
-Here we’ve coordinated the black powder coated legs of the Mellow bench with the sleek black chrome base of the Elise Black Chrome Bar Stool.
-The Zen 6 Seater White Gloss and Glass Dining Table ties the whole look together by breaking up the darker finished, keeping the space looking light and modern.
+This ties the whole look together - for example, by breaking up any darker finishes with other colours, it keeps the space looking light and modern.